yuchdev/Articles/articles/personal/sol-invictus-10.md

 "And why then such a ringtone?"
 I asked.

 "This song has amazing dramatics," Frank replied, "First, the lyrical hero wakes up, sees a fascist at the door and is so scared that he asks the partisans to take him (I mean, the lyrical hero) with him.
 The partisans, apparently, refuse – why do they need a coward?
 Then the lyrical hero again asks to take him away, assuring that he is no longer afraid...
 And then he begs to bury him beneath the shadow of a flower.
-Just the anthem of American snowflakes...
+Just the anthem of American snowflakes.
 Every time I listen and laugh... and real fascists, by the way, would sing this song like this…

 *Eines Morgens als wir erwachten*<br>
 *Bella ciao, Bella ciao, Bella ciao ciao ciao*<br>